AARP Hearing Center

 “This means more to us than words can ever express,” said Cheyenne resident and Vietnam Veteran Jerry Harris.
 “I had never met these 15 people before, and we had the greatest time together as brothers in arms.
 This was the welcome home I never received 55 years ago.”

-Michael “Mike” Rogers, 76, of Sheridan, was drafted into the Army at age 21 and served for three years, including two years in Vietnam, working in a secure facility transmitting messages to Washington, DC.
-Though he often downplays his experiences, Mike continues to live with the lasting effects of Agent Orange exposure.
-Today, he and his wife, Laurel, are dedicated volunteers with the AARP Action Team in Wyoming.
-Mike hopes to join the Voyage of Valor 2026 trip, where he can reflect on his service, honor its impact, and take an important step toward acknowledging the trauma and legacy of the war.
+Michael “Mike” Rogers, age 76 - Army: Mike enlisted in the Army and served three years, including two working in a secure facility in Vietnam transmitting messages to Washington, D.C.
+Though he downplays his experiences, Mike continues to live with the effects of Agent Orange exposure.
+Alongside his wife, Laurel, he now dedicates his time to volunteering with the AARP Action Team in Wyoming.
+Voyage of Valor offers Mike a meaningful opportunity to reflect on his service, honor its impact, and take an important step toward acknowledging the war's legacy.

-Paul Perez, 79, of Rock Springs, was drafted into the Army in 1967 and deployed to Vietnam with the 4th Infantry Division.
-Paul fought in the Battle of Dak To, where he was trapped in a foxhole, wounded by shrapnel, and witnessed the devastating loss of his friend James.
-Paul was awarded the Purple Heart and discharged in 1968 after recovering in Japan.
-Despite the lasting physical and emotional scars of war, he went on to build a 42‑year career as co‑owner of a trucking service and gas station, earning a loyal client base through honest work.
-Today, Paul hopes to visit the Vietnam Veterans Memorial in Washington, DC, to honor his fallen friends, including James, and to pay tribute to all who never returned home.
+Paul Perez, age 79 - Army: Drafted into the Army in 1967, Paul served with the 4th Infantry Division and fought in the Battle of Dak To, where he was wounded and witnessed the devastating loss of his close friend, James.
+Awarded the Purple Heart, Paul returned home carrying both physical and emotional scars.
+He went on to build a 42‑year career as co‑owner of a trucking service and gas station, earning a loyal client base through honest work.
+Through Voyage of Valor, Paul hopes to visit the Vietnam Veterans Memorial to honor James and pay tribute to all who never returned home.

 The Voyage of Valor comes to an end in spectacular fashion with a welcome home rally scheduled from 10-11 a.m. on Saturday, April 11, at the Lincoln Theater, located at 1615 Central Avenue in Cheyenne.